ATM/Debit Card Protection

 Our Mobile Banking product is both safe and secure.
 Fleetwood Bank takes every precaution necessary to protect your information.
 Below are some tips that you can do as well to protect your Mobile device when accessing your banking information online.

-- Multi factor authentication allows for registration of your device.
-Each device is registered by entering a secure access code.
-If your account login does not recognize your device, it will not allow login without a secure access code.
+- Multi factor authentication let's you set up challenge questions.
+If your account login does not recognize your device, it will not allow login without answering a challenge question.

 - Banking Apps are more secure than Online Banking because they do not use a web browser therefore the Apps are resistant to phishing scams